jenkinsci/sematext-plugin/README.md

 ### Sematext Agent Installation

-To be able to see your Infrastructure and Jenkins JVM metrics simply install [Sematext Agent][12]
+To be able to see your Infrastructure and Jenkins JVM metrics simply install the [Sematext Agent][12].
+It's [open-sourced on Github][14] and you can customize the Jenkins integration to collect data you want and then build [custom dashboards][15] using that data.

 ### Plugin Installation